jeddl/NextJS-Static-Blog/src/pages/articles/contents/VM-Network_Setup.md

 ![](/static/VmNetworkSetup/ifconfig.png)

-And then you need to setup you Linux server as the SSH server.
+And then you need to setup your Linux server as the SSH server.
 Install OpenSSH in your terminal:

 ```bash
 $ sudo apt install openssh-server